 Course Program of Study (or CPOS) is a federal requirement by the U.S. Department of Education that mandates that only the courses in a student’s declared major or minor program will determine that student’s eligibility for federal or state financial aid, which can include the Pell Grant, Federal Work-Study, federal loans, the HOPE Scholarship, TSAA, etc.

-CPOS was designed, and has been found, to help students finish their degree program faster by taking less unnecessary courses while also reducing the amount of debt a student has to take on in order to graduate.
+CPOS was designed and has been found to help students finish their degree program faster by focusing on the completion of course work tied directly to program of study.
+Timely degree completion also reduces student costs, including debt a student may choose to take on in order to graduate.

 In order to remain eligible to receive full-time federal and state financial aid, the student must be enrolled in a minimum of 12 credit hours within their degree program.
 If a student is under the 12-credit hour mark, their federal and state financial aid will be prorated dependent on their total amount of qualifying hours.